 Uruguay’s housing mortgage market is highly concentrated, and is dominated by Banco Hipotecario del Uruguay (BHU) which accounts for 80% of all housing mortgage credits.

-Uruguay is tagged as a “moderately free” and the world’s 38th freest economy in Heritage.org’s 2014 Index of Economic Freedom.
+Uruguay is tagged as a “moderately free” and the world’s 43rd freest economy in Heritage.org’s 2015 Index of Economic Freedom, down 5 notches from the previous year.
 It ranks 5th out of 29 South and Central American countries.
 But in reality, the government’s continuing influence over economic activity hinders overall economic growth.

-After enjoying annual average GDP growth of around 6% from 2005 to 2011, Uruguay’s economy slowed at around 3.9% in 2012 and was expected to expand by 3.5% in 2013.
+After enjoying annual average GDP growth of around 6.1% from 2005 to 2011, Uruguay’s economic growth slowed to an average of 3.8% per year from 2012 to 2014.
 The slowdown in the recent years is attributed to a the slowdown in the global economy, which also affected Uruguay’s trade partners as well as the country’s neighboring countries in the region, such as Argentina and Brazil.

-Uruguay’s unemployment rate has reached its record lows in the recent years, falling to only 6% of the labour force in 2011.
-In the recent months however, unemployment rose, and reached 6.4% in December.
-IMF predicts a slight increase in unemployment in 2014 to around 6.8%.
+Uruguay’s unemployment rate has reached its record lows in the recent years, falling to only 6.5% of the labour force in 2014, far from the average jobless rate of 14% from 2000 to 2006.
+In July 2015, nationwide jobless rate stood at 7%, down from 7.4% in the previous month, according to Instituto Nacional de Estadística.
+IMF predicts a slight increase in unemployment in 2015, to around 6.8%.